 - 1. Push the line circuit breaker to OFF, start the genset and measure output voltage.
 If output voltage is normal, the problem is in the circuits external to the genset.
-If there is no voltage, test for grounded or shorted main, field or quadrature windings and service as necessary (p.
-10-1). - 2.
+If there is no voltage, test for and service a grounded or shorted main, field or quadrature windings (p.
+10-1) or grounded or shorted voltage sense transformer (p.
+11-5). - 2.
 Replace the control board (p.
-11-1 or 11-2).
+11-1).